 GUS Education has a Job Portal, used by recruiters and potential candidates / professionals.
 Recruiters use the job portal to upload job notifications with descriptions.
 Candidate use the job portal to create their profile with their latest skills.
 The customer was facing a challenge in profile creation.
 A large set of parameters like name, education, skill, certification etc was being manually filled by the user.
 The customer requirement was that from the resume shared by the user, the key entities should be extracted automatically without the need for the user to fill in all the details manually.

 This would help in mapping the right entities to the model for finding out the skills they need to learn by extracting them from their resumes to the right jobs, which enables savings in both candidate’s and recruiter efforts leading to a better user experience.
 This also reduces the cycle time of profile creation and result generation.
 This automation was a difficult problem to solve and NER modelling solution was recommended for this.

-Note: please complete the POC form within the ‘APN Fund Request and Claim Toolkit’ excel file.

-Good to have

-Customer Requirement
+Business Requirement

 GUS India want that whenever any user post new Job on the Job Portal, All the key entities required to evaluate the skill gap will get automatically extracted from the Resume, get displayed on the user profile Portal, so that there will be no manual need to insert those entities and use those skills for Skill Gap Analysis.

-For this problem, Several Resumes from different career portals sources to be used for this including a wide variety of industry fields and also external third-party data providers were used for dataset creation..
+For this problem, Several Resumes from different career portals sources to be used for this including a wide variety of industry fields and also external third-party data providers were used for dataset creation.

-Good to have

 Pain Points in the current environment

-Challenges faced by the end_customer in the current environment include
+Challenges faced by the CUSTOMER in the current environment include

 The customer was facing difficulty in extracting the key entities namely hard skills, soft skills from the resumes of relevant candidates.